moschiel/esp_mesh_iot/README.md

    - When the ESP32 does not find saved WiFi credentials in NVS memory, it starts in access point (AP) mode.
    - The AP SSID is dynamically created in the format "ESP32_Config_XXYYZZ", where `XXYYZZ` are the last three bytes of the STA interface MAC address.
    - The default password is `esp32config`.
-   - The user can connect to the ESP WiFi and access the default IP address of the ESP in AP mode (`192.168.4.1`) to configure the initial credentials.
+   - The user can connect to the ESP WiFi and using a browser access the default IP address of the ESP in AP mode (`192.168.4.1`) to configure the initial credentials.

 2. **Connection to Mesh Network**:
    - After the initial configuration, the ESP32 restarts and attempts to connect to the mesh network using the provided credentials.